aitatanit/PyMSI/README.md

 ## Working with PyMSI module:

 #### Example 1.
-Reading folder cotaining multiple datafiles at once
+Import folder containing multiple data files and save them

 -----------------------------------------------------------------------------------------------------------------------
 `import PyMSI as py`

-`path = '/home/Documents/data/' # This folder contains 3 sub-folders represent individual MSI data`
+`path = '/home/Documents/data/'

 `py.AnalyzeData(path,massrange=[],matrix_save='Y',image_plot='Y') `

-This command will automatically read data from individual sub-folder.
-User can define desire mass range, in case of blank default mass range will consider.
-Default option for matrix_save and image_plot is N, while making them 'Y' each image matrix and corresponding image will save with repsective folder name in path folder.
+First line command load module into variable py
+In the second line path of folder defined.
+Here data folder contains 3 sub-folders represent different MSI data Final in third line AnalyzeData command used.
+Input requires to this command is: folder path, desired m/z range (in case of blank complete m/z scale will be considered), matrix_save to save image matrix as csv file and image_plot to save ion-intensity image for each dataset.
+To save data folder name will use as file name.

 #### Example 2.
-Decide mass range by looking at complete mass spectra and then create ion-intensity map
+Plot complete mass spectra and then create ion-intensity map

 -----------------------------------------------------------------------------------------------------------------------

-This could be done at two steps:
+This could be done in two steps:
 1) generate mass spectra plot for desired pixel position
- 2) looking at spectra plot decide desire mass range and use as input
+2) in spectra plot decide mass range of interest and use that as an input for image creation

+*step 1
 `import PyMSI as py`

 `import matplotlib.pyplot as plt`